 2007 – 2009

 Laura currently lives in Houston, Texas, where she works as a Palliative Care Chaplain at a local hospital.
 After her time as a volunteer, Laura attended Harvard Divinity School, where she earned a Master of Divinity degree in Buddhist Studies.
-She then returned to Nicaragua, as was the Program Director of the Quaker nonprofit, ProNica.
+She then returned to Nicaragua as the Program Director of the Quaker nonprofit, ProNica.
 In that role, she supported local grassroots community organizations that focused on women’s health, sustainable agriculture, rehabilitation of street children, and educational initiatives, and also hosted delegations of college students and community groups who visited to learn about Nicaragua.
 She moved to Houston in 2014, where she met her now husband, Daniel, and completed her chaplaincy residency training.
 They live with their dog, Remy, and cat, Croissant.

 Christina lives in Takoma Park, MD and works at a charter school for adult immigrants in Washington DC.
 She got her clinical license in Social Work and provides mental health counseling to adult students of all ages.
 The majority of the students are from Spanish speaking countries, and come to the school to learn English, get their GED, or attend one of the vocational certificate programs.
 Aside from providing individual therapy, she particularly enjoys the weekly relaxation/meditation class she teaches at the school.